HannimalCrackers/DHUM_73000/010_AI-Insta_WhitePaper.md

 Including images in the tooltips makes the visualization more engaging and provides a richer experience than descriptive words or metadata alone.

-User note: hover over a section of the bar chart to see images displayed.
+*User notes: hover over a section of the bar chart to see images displayed.
 Images may take a few seconds to load.

 &nbsp;
   {% include aidash-locations.html %}
 &nbsp;

 ## Setup for Artificial Intelligence (AI) Image Analysis